GLOBAL MARKETS-Euro, Treasury yields fall on worry over Greek default

 Stocks on Wall Street fell, but the key indexes were still on track for their strongest performance in about two months.

-Oil fell below $63 a barrel as concern over Greece and a forecast that U.S. shale oil output would keep growing this year countered signs of a pickup in demand.
+Oil fell towards $63 a barrel as concern over Greece and a forecast that U.S. shale oil output would keep growing this year countered signs of a pickup in demand.

 * Peat announces interim financial statements, an update to potential technology initiatives, and changes to the board